vinayhemanthakumar/Cloud-Application/README.md

 Step 1: Run the "install-app-env.sh" script with the two bucket names mentioned as positional parameters.

-Step 2: Run the "install-env.sh" and give 6 positional parameters which are AMI ID, key-name, security-group, launch-configuration, count and IAM role name.
+Step 2: Run the "install-env.sh" with 8 positional parameters which are AMI ID, key-name, security-group, launch-configuration, count, IAM role name, load-balancer-name and auto-scaling-group-name.

 Step 3: Login credentials for index.php are all listed below: Admin is the "controller" and the users being "hajek@iit.edu" and "vhemanth@hawk.iit.edu"
 	i.controller: username is controller and password is password